git-pok/jobly-job-searching-api/APP-EXPLORE.md

 in comany.js to call the query filter function, then I called the class method in /GET /companies route handler, along with the functions in sql.js that I did not call in the class method for it.

+### Jobs Table: Numeric Over Float Column Data Type
+Numeric is precise and enforces the exact precision and scale specified.
+Floats' precison is inexact.